WestpacCXTeam/GUI-source/icons-group12/README.md

 		[#157](https://github.com/WestpacCXTeam/GUI-source/issues/157)
 * v1.0.1 - `LESS/CSS` ~~`JS`~~ ~~`HTML`~~
-	* While preaching about collaboration and open source and asking developers to come to our GitHub repository to check out what we have done we were blissfully unaweare of the missing GitHub icon in our icon sets.
+	* While preaching about collaboration and open source and asking developers to come to our GitHub repository to check out what we have done we were blissfully unaware of the missing GitHub icon in our icon sets.
 Take this as yet another nudge towards the awesome super-powers of open source, all packed into one small icon. :octocat:
 * v1.0.0 - Initial port